BalticAmadeus/ProBro/resources/markdown/manual.md

 ## **3. Table explorer**

 Once the database is selected, table list is displayed.
+When clicked on the table list view, press CTRL + F for the ability to search for a certain table.

 ![table Explorer](../images/tableExplorer.png)